 Funding is available to support earthquake strengthening of earthquake prone heritage buildings.
 For more information see our Earthquake Prone Heritage Buildings page.

-The Government enacted the Building (Earthquake-prone Buildings) Amendment Act 2016 on 13 May 2016.
-An overview is available on the Ministry of Business, Innovation and Employment’s Building Performance website.
+An overview of the new regime is available on the Ministry of Business, Innovation and Employment’s Building Performance website.

 List of Earthquake Prone Buildings